 It is obvious that the polymer matrix reinforced with nanofiller of high aspect ratio display more SE as compared to the conventional micro-fillers.
-But it is very difficult way to compare the EMI SE of the already existed polymer nanocomposite based on literature data.
-So, Mohammad H. Al-Saleh et al [34] made an attempt to compare the EMI SE data of the different carboneous fillers such as high structured carbon black (HS-CB), CNF and MWCNT reinforced with acrylonitrile-butadiene-styrene (ABS).
-The nanocomposite was prepared under same condition by the method of solution processing.
+But it is very difficult to compare the EMI SE of the already existed polymer nanocomposite based on literature data.
+So, Mohammad H. Al-Saleh et al. [34] made an attempt to compare the EMI SE data of the different carboneous fillers such as high structured carbon black (HS-CB), CNF and MWCNT reinforced with acrylonitrile-butadiene-styrene (ABS).
+The nanocomposite was prepared under the same condition by the method of solution processing.
 They studied the effect of nanofiller loadings on EMI SE, electrical and dielectric properties.
-They concluded that among the three nanocomposite, CNT/ABS showed exceptional characteristics as compared to CB/ABS and CNF/ABS.
-For instance, at the nanofiller loading of 5 wt. % CNT/ABS nanocomposite showed an EMI SE of 2 times as that of CB/ABS.
-More on it was also concluded that with only 2 wt. % loading of CNT the EMI SE was recorded 20 dB.
+They concluded that among the three nanocomposite, CNT / ABS showed exceptional characteristics as compared to CB / ABS and CNF / ABS.
+For instance, at the nanofiller loading of 5 wt. % CNT / ABS nanocomposite showed an EMI SE of 2 times as of CNF / ABS and 7 times as of CB / ABS.
+It was also concluded that with only 2 wt. % loading of CNT, the EMI SE was recorded 20 dB.
 Further on enhancing the CNT wt. % to 15 the EMI SE approaches to 50 dB.
-No matter which kind of nanofiller the dominant mechanism observed during the experimentation was absorption loss although reflection also present due to the mismatch between the incident wave and material impedance.
+No matter what kind of nanofiller, the dominant mechanism observed during the experimentation was absorption loss although reflection also present due to the mismatch between the incident wave and material impedance.
+Table 7 summarises these findings.